U.S. DEPARTMENT OF STATE

 - Artistic and cultural workshops, joint performances and exhibitions;

-- Cultural heritage conservation and preservation projects;
+- Cultural heritage conservation and preservation programs;

-- Professional and academic exchanges and projects.
+- Professional and academic exchanges and programs;

 - Strengthening the understanding of civic engagement: making use of the interconnections of modern society to strengthen democracy.